 - demonstrate a strategic approach to the conservation of a priority habitat or species

 Even when working on private land we will expect some degree of public access to be provided.
 However we also accept the principle of zoned levels of physical access within your project area and that physical access may not always be appropriate or desirable for habitat conservation reasons.
 There should already be public access to the land that you own, and you may also have some infrastructure, for example paths or hides, that can help to accommodate increased public access.

 Some natural heritage sites and individual species are protected by law for example as Sites of Special Scientific Interest (SSSI) or Areas of Special Scientific Interest (ASSI) in Northern Ireland.
 This means you may need to obtain consent for any work that you do that may include conservation works, using particular types of machinery or handling particular animal species.
 Your local authority will be able to tell you whether a site is protected and national agencies can advise on particular species that are specially protected.

 Similarly some areas of natural heritage value may also be of archaeological importance and may be protected as scheduled ancient monuments, listed buildings or registered landscapes.
 The local authority will be able to advise you if any of these designations affect your site or project and whether any form of consent will be required.

-HLF projects and Agri-Environment schemes
+Our projects and Agri-Environment schemes

-Ecosystem services in HLF projects
+Ecosystem services in heritage projects

 In recent years the natural heritage sector has sought to find a way of clarifying the ways in which humans benefit from the natural environment and the goods and services it provides.
 A key document is the Millennium Ecosystem Assessment (MEA) (2003) which popularised the concept of ecosystem services to explain the ways in which the natural environment (ecosystems) generates goods and services that make human life possible and underpin human wellbeing.